-If a low price-point per print is your priority, you should find a reliable printing company who will mass produce your work on a press.
+If a low price point per print is your priority, you should find a reliable printing company that will mass produce your work on a press.
 This is called offset lithography.
 You can get a very good price if you order a large print run but with 12 images that’s a heck of a lot of stock.

 This is how I started and my initial print run was 12,000!
 It’s quite a gamble.

 If keeping tight control and printing what you need is more important to you, then home printing is probably the way to go.